kkoomen/vim-doge/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Out of `vim --version`**
-Run `vim --version` on the command-line and paste the output here, which can help debugging.
+Run `vim --version` on the command-line and paste the output here.